jsdhami/SaumyaQuake/README.md

 #What benefits does it have?

 Our project tackles the challenge by providing the solution about 3D interface for users to visualize the seismic activity in the moon and more about the moonquakes that were occured in the specific location.
 Users can depict the location through longitude and latitude grids.
-They can also visualize the topography of lunar surface,day and night in the moon,
+They can also visualize the topography of lunar surface,day and night in the moon.